FergusDevelopmentLLC/names-map-node/README.md

 The Male/Female switch is html styled with css over the svg.
 Maybe a native svg switch is better.

 Same with slider.
-Will try to implement
+Will try to implement.

 Next step is to get histogram working...